59 Photos Capture The Art Of Cool

 The Smithsonian Institution has accepted Emergency! memorabilia into its National Museum of American History's public-service section.
 The collection includes firefighters' helmets, turnouts, biophone, and defibrillator.
 The actual vehicles of Station 51 have become part of the collection of the Los Angeles County Fire Museum.

-Swedish actress Ewa Aulin and an unrecognizable Marlon Brando starred in a sex farce film called Candy.
+Swedish actress Ewa Aulin and an unrecognizable Marlon Brando starred in a farce film called Candy.
 (1968)

-The sex farce film Candy (1968) was based on the 1958 novel by Terry Southern and Mason Hoffenberg.
+The film Candy (1968) was based on the 1958 novel by Terry Southern and Mason Hoffenberg.
 It was one of many psychedelic movies that came out in the late 60’s, right along with Yellow Submarine, The Trip, Psych-Out, and Head.
 Candy received mixed reviews but was the 18th highest grossing film of the year and later became a cult classic.